 We have benchmarked our waste to landfill for 2015 at 0.25 kg per sleeper.

 We have benchmarked our waste to recycling for 2015 at 0.25 kg per sleeper.

 We have benchmarked our total waste,for 2015 at 0.695kg per sleeper.

-We plan to reduce our waste sent to landfill in 2016 by 5%.
+We plan to reduce our reduce our recycling weight to 0.17kg/sleeper.